 - The current interim policy regime applicable to gTLD Registration Data is expected to remain in place for the foreseeable future, but may not guarantee access to non-public data for public authorities and other legitimate third parties - Following GAC input to the ICANN Board (24 April 2019), on 15 May 2019, the ICANN Board took action (detailed in a scorecard) on the EPDP Phase 1 Recommendations which laid the foundation for the future policy regime regarding gTLD Registration Data.
 On 20 May 2019, the Temporary Specification on gTLD Registration Data expired and was replaced by the Interim Registration Data Policy for gTLDs, which requires Contracted Parties to continue to implement measures that are consistent with the Temporary Specification, while implementation of the EPDP Phase 1 policy recommendations is ongoing. - In the Montréal Communiqué (6 November 2019), the GAC advised the ICANN Board to "ensure that the current system that requires 'reasonable access' to non-public domain name registration is operating effectively".
-In its Scorecard of GAC Advice (26 January 2020), the ICANN Board accepted this Advice and instructed ICANN org to take several actions documented further in this briefing. - A recent letter from the ICANN CEO (22 May 2020) sought to inform the European Data Protection Board of "current challenges in ensuring efficient, predictable, and transparent access to registration data" affecting even a Data Protection Authority's own access to such data due to enduring uncertainties in the application of the GDPR.
-The letter stated that absent further guidance, public authorities may not obtain "consistent access to the data needed to protect their legitimate interests and the public interest" (more detail is provided in this briefing page 8 and 12) - Policy Development in Phase 2 of the EPDP is nearing completion, but with deviations from the initial compromise, and on a narrower-than-expected scope of work - The Belgian Data Protection Authority response (4 December 2019) to ICANN's request for guidance from the European Data Protection Board (25 October 2019) on the basis of a paper Exploring a Unified Access Model for gTLD Registration Data led stakeholders to recommend, in the EPDP Phase 2 Initial Report (7 February 2020), a compromise Standardized System for Access and Disclosure (SSAD) for non-public gTLD registration data, mixing some level of centralization (favored by third parties, including public authorities) and some level of decentralization (favored by contracted parties and privacy advocates), with the ability to centralize and automate further in the future through an improvement process. - However, final recommendations are likely to deviate from the original compromise reached in the Initial Report in favor of maintaining full decentralization of decision making by Contracted Parties regarding disclosures of registration data.
+In its Scorecard of GAC Advice (26 January 2020), the ICANN Board accepted this Advice and instructed ICANN org to take several actions documented further in this briefing. - As anticipated by the Board in response to GAC Advice, ICANN Contractual Compliance has deployed new complaint forms and is now reporting data5 for alleged violations of the Temporary Specification on gTLD Registration Data since 1 February 2020. - Policy Development in Phase 2 of the EPDP which aimed to propose a Standardized System for Access/Disclosure (SSAD) to gTLD Registration Data has now concluded, with the publication of the Final Report (31 July 2020).
+A significant level of divergence was expressed by various stakeholders are documented in the Consensus Designations (Annex D) and Minority Statements (Annex E), including the GAC Minority Statement (24 August 2020). - Consensus was achieved on aspects of the SSAD relating to accreditation of requestors and centralization of requests (recommendations 1-4, 11, 13 and 15-17).
+Once implemented these recommendations should improve the current fragmented systems by providing a central entry point to request access to registration data, according to clearly defined standards, and providing guarantees of appropriate processing (including safeguards for data subjects and requestor).